nemanjajoe/JavaScript-DataStructure/graph/README.md

             if there is an edge beteween vertex1 and vertex2, then return true, otherwise return false;

         traverse(visit, vertex):
-            visit is a function, from the vertex to traverse the graph; every traversed vertex will be a parameter to the visit function, and visit function will be invoked as long as a vertex is traversed;
+            visit is a function, from the vertex to traverse the graph; every traversed vertex will be a

+            parameter to the visit function, and visit function will be invoked as long as a vertex is traversed;

+            there are two types of traversal in graph, depth-first traversal shortly called DFS and breadth-first traversal shortly called BFS; the reason we can call it so is that the depth-first traversal has the basic functionality of depth-first search, the other as well;
     }